RainerZ/Connect4/README.md

 # Connect4

-Simple (2 top level classes) and short (500 lines of code) Connect4 (ScoreFour, Vier gewinnt) game implementation in Java with JavaFX gui.
+Connect4 (ScoreFour, Vier gewinnt) game implementation in 600 lines of code in Java with JavaFX gui.
 Beat it !

-Linus first java and git project.

 GUI inspired by AlmasB JavaFX tutorials.
 AI algorithm (minmax with alpha-beta pruning) inspired by C'T 10/2014 Denkmaschine by Hajo Schulz.